Testosterone replacement in menopausal women (Guidelines)

 Testosterone contributes to libido, sexual arousal and orgasm by increasing dopamine levels in the central nervous system.
 Testosterone also maintains normal metabolic function, muscle and bone strength, urogenital health, mood and cognitive function.

-Indication: The only evidence based clinical indication is for acquired, generalised Female Sexual Interest/Arousal Disorder (formerly HSDD) in postmenopausal women.
+The only evidence-based, clinical indication is for acquired, generalised Female Sexual Interest/Arousal Disorder (formerly HSDD) in postmenopausal women.

 Testosterone deficiency can also contribute to a reduction in general quality of life, tiredness, depression, headaches, cognitive problems, osteoporosis and sarcopenia.
 However, there is insufficient research data about the effectiveness of testosterone for these indications.
 Clinically, many women will see an improvement in these symptoms.

-Serum Oestradiol levels do not need to be monitored.
+These do NOT need to be monitored.
 If oestrogen deficiency symptoms are poorly controlled, refer patient to HSH Menopause Clinic or seek advice via Clinical Dialogue.

 Management